 Table of Contents

 Additional Medicare Tax.
-Beginning in 2013, you may be required to pay Additional Medicare Tax.
+You may be required to pay Additional Medicare Tax.
 Also, you may need to report Additional Medicare Tax withheld by your employer.
 For more information, see Additional Medicare Tax under Special Rules for Completing Your U.S. Tax Return in chapter 4.

 Individual taxpayer identification numbers (ITINs) for aliens.
 If you are a nonresident or resident alien and you do not have and are not eligible to get a social security number (SSN),